-This course equips those engaged in emergency management with professional knowledge including field-specific terminology, understanding of the causes of weather, patterns and longevity of weather created disasters to be able to more productively converse with meteorologists in assessing potential issues arising before, during and after major weather related events.
-This course provides useful case studies on the impact of weather variables in decision making issues that can have profound impact on all phases of an emergency management event regardless of whether the initial incident was man-made or the result of extreme weather.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+This course equips those engaged in emergency management with professional knowledge including field-specific terminology, understanding of the causes of weather patterns and longevity of weather created disasters to be able to converse more productively with meteorologists in assessing potential issues arising before, during, and after major weather-related events.
+This course provides useful case studies on the impact of weather variables in decision-making issues that can have profound impact on all phases of an emergency event regardless of whether the initial incident was man-made or the result of extreme weather.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.